 Myth: There are such things as “sewer gators” in New York City’s sewage system.

-Truth: This is an old urban legend dating as far back as the 1920’s and 1930’s, often having made its way into popular culture and media when baby American alligators were much more popular as pets, and were accidently or intentionally release or escaped.
+Truth: This is an old urban legend dating as far back as the 1920’s and 1930’s, often having made its way into popular culture and media when baby American alligators were much more popular as pets, and were accidently or intentionally released or escaped.
 While irresponsible pet acquisitions and releases still unfortunately occur, including when these animals may occasionally turn up in sewage systems of large metropolitan cities, there has been no evidence that any populations of “sewer gators”, much less mutated ones, have persisted or sustained over the decades in these types of environments.
 High levels of bacterial growth, inadequate temperatures, and sometimes lack of suitable food for exotic reptiles all inhabit these animals from surviving in the sewers for more than a few months at most.

 Myth: Chameleons will use their color changing ability to camouflage and to blend in.